 In fact, two years ago, I never dreamed it possible.

-The minutes that followed after the uneventful birth of my son I knew that something wasn’t right.
+In the minutes that followed after the uneventful birth of my son, I knew that something wasn’t right.
 I had expected that my heart would have exploded when love, happiness, excitement, fulfillment and relief had all collided into each other after seeing my son for the first time.
 When that didn’t happen, I felt an immense sadness that wore deeply into my soul.

 I felt nothing for him.